 Just based on the results above, it is clear that Brave offers the strongest tracking protection by default, followed by partial protection from Firefox, while the rest don't make a serious enough effort.
 Of course, the results will look different if the browser settings are tweaked to err on the side of privacy.
 But, that's a post for another day.

-PS: I'm aware that the use of Google Analytics on this blog sort of conflicts with the essence of this post.
-As a writer, it does offer me valuable insights into the interests of my audience, often informing follow-up posts.
-Yet, it also serves to further the tracking ecosystem.
-As I intend to keep my posts free and public for as long as I can, I hope that transparency and education can help address your privacy needs, while simultaneously supporting my blog, and that you find this an acceptable approach while I figure out an alternative.
+PS: I'm aware that the use of Google Analytics on this blog may conflict with the essence of this post.
+As a writer, it does offer valuable insights into the interests of my audience, often informing follow-up posts.
+As I intend to keep my posts free and public for as long as I can, I hope that transparency and education can help address your privacy needs, while simultaneously supporting my blog, and that you find this an acceptable approach while I explore possible alternatives.